 All of this tracing is usually done before the survey starts so that we can provide interviewers with your current email address, telephone number or home address.
 However, if we have not been able to locate you, or if the interviewer finds out you have moved, then they will also try to find out where you’ve moved to.
 As well as trying to make contact by phone and in person, the interviewer may also call at your old address to speak to the new residents and call on neighbours.
 When we are looking for you, we won’t reveal to other people, apart from your family and friends, that you are part of Next Steps.

 From time to time we try to trace study members using information held by government departments and agencies.
-So far, Next Steps have tried to trace study members using the National Pupil Database held by the Department for Education, the Individualised Learner Record held by the Department for Business, Innovation and Skills (both England only), and the NHS (via the NHS Central Register).
+So far, Next Steps have tried to trace study members using the National Pupil Database and the Individualised Learner Record held by the Department for Education (both England only), and the NHS (via the NHS Central Register).
 We may use other government databases in the future.

 The National Pupil Database contains the addresses of all state school pupils in England, which are collected through schools.
 The Individualised Learner Record collects information on learners and their learning at further education colleges, sixth form colleges, independent learning providers and voluntary and community organisations in England.
 The NHS Central Register is a database of GP registrations and is held by NHS Digital.
 We would also find out if you died or moved out of the country from this register.